c-blake/lc/README.md

  - supports file/user/group/link target abbreviation via `-mNum`, `-ma`, etc.

  - supports "local tweak files" - extra config options in a local `.lc` (or a `.lc` in a shadow tree under a user's control if needed).
-Nice for eg, NFS!
+Nice for eg, NFS to avoid automounting, directories with special sorting needs, etc.

  - supports "theming" (operationally, environment-variable-keyed cfg includes)